 The TX16S is beginner friendly but extremely capable for experienced pilots too.
 It’s a radio that will grow with you as you progress in the hobby.
 For most pilots, the TX16S MKII hits the sweet spot of quality and affordability.

-Conclusion: Ready to Upgrade Your Transmitter?
+Conclusion: Ready to Upgrade Your Radio Transmitter?

 Thanks for reading my transmitter buyer’s guide!
 I hope these radio reviews have helped you pick out the perfect model.